johanley/covid-19-canada/README.md

 # What's the problem?

-The problem is *lack of fast access to a complete stats regarding the covid-19 outbreak in Canada*.
+The problem is a *lack of fast programmatic access to a complete, robust set of stats on the COVID-19 outbreak in Canada*.

 I assume most people are looking for data with these characteristics: